Wandalen/wMathVector/doc/eng/tutorial/Introduction.md

 ```

-When creating the adapter `vector1` from the buffer` buffer1`, we pass the offset to the `1` element and specify that the vector has a `3` element length.
-We interpret the entire second buffer as a vector.
+When creating the adapter `vector1` from the buffer` buffer1`, we pass the offset `1` element and specify that the vector has length `3` elements.
+The entire second buffer is interpreted as a vector.
 The result of the add operation is written to the vector `vector1`.
-Since the adapter was created from elements 1 - 3 of the buffer `buffer1`, the values of all elements outside this range remained unchanged.
+Since the adapter was created from elements 1 - 3 of the buffer `buffer1`, values of all elements outside this range remained unchanged.

 ![VectorAdapterFromRange.png](../../img/VectorAdapterFromRange.png)